-- G 2.2.5 Stage 1: If the existing line speed on a route is sufficient to maximise the performance of the existing and planned rolling stock in use on the route, then there is no basis for a line speed increase or use of an LDPS. - G 2.2.6 Stage 2: Where the existing line speed does not allow the passenger rolling stock using the route to take advantage of its maximum speed, it is good practice to assess whether the current condition of the infrastructure, track components and geometry can support an increase in speed for all rolling stock in use on the route. - G 2.2.7 Track category may initially be used as a proxy for maintenance and inspection costs associated with the route, allowing changes in speed which are likely to significantly increase maintenance costs to be identified. - G 2.2.8 Part 3 provides more information on assessing the capability of the infrastructure. - G 2.2.9 Stages 3 and 4: For routes where scope for an increase in speed is identified, the capabilities of the current infrastructure and rolling stock are reviewed.
-This includes considering the physical and operational limitations on maximum speed based around at least the factors given in 3.1. - G 2.2.10 The likely benefits are then assessed of achievable increases in line speed from resource efficiencies in trains and traincrews, additional revenue from increased demand and socio-economic and environmental impacts. - G 2.2.11 If the rolling stock on the route complies with the identified and defined rolling stock criteria in RIS-2711-RST, or is already using the relevant LDPS on the route in question, then use of an LDPS such as MU, SP or HST may be appropriate. - Stages 5 and 6: The output from the analysis of capability and likely benefit is used to decide whether the benefits of a line speed increase or LDPS would justify the investment.
-This decision takes into account a calculation of the journey-time savings achievable by some or all services, an estimation of the likely benefits from a change in demand for rail services (both in a purely financial sense and when socio-economic and environmental factors are included), and/or reduction in resource usage (both trains and traincrew). - G 2.2.13 Examples of potential benefits are given in Part 6. - G 2.2.14 Stages 7 and 8: The process for determining the most appropriate LDPS is given in 2.3. - G 2.2.15 If an LDPS is not appropriate, then an increase in line speed for all traffic is considered. - In all cases, it is good practice to consider if there is a business case for an infrastructure upgrade, either as an LDPS or through an increase in line speed for all traffic.
+G 2.2.4 Stage 1: If the existing line speed on a route is sufficient to maximise the performance of the existing and planned rolling stock in use on the route, then there is no basis for a line speed increase or use of an LDPS.

+- G 2.2.5 Stage 2: Where the existing line speed does not allow the passenger rolling stock using the route to take advantage of its maximum speed, it is good practice to assess whether the current condition of the infrastructure, track components and geometry can support an increase in speed for all rolling stock in use on the route. - G 2.2.6 Track category may initially be used as a proxy for maintenance and inspection costs associated with the route, allowing changes in speed which are likely to significantly increase maintenance costs to be identified. - G 2.2.7 Part 3 provides more information on assessing the capability of the infrastructure. - G 2.2.8 Stage 3: For routes where scope for an increase in speed is identified, the capabilities of the current infrastructure and rolling stock are reviewed.
+This includes considering the physical and operational limitations on maximum speed based around at least the following factors: - a) track geometry; - b) track components; - c) track condition; - d) structures; - e) signal sighting; - f) relevant Network Rail Standards. - G 2.2.9 The likely benefits are then assessed of achievable increases in line speed from resource efficiencies in trains and traincrews, additional revenue from increased demand and socio-economic and environmental impacts. - G 2.2.10 Stages 4 and 5: The output from the analysis of capability and likely benefit is used to decide whether the benefits of a speed increase would justify the investment.
+This decision takes into account a calculation of the journey-time savings achievable by some or all services, an estimation of the likely benefits from a change in demand for rail services (both in a purely financial sense and when socio-economic and environmental factors are included), and/or reduction in resource usage (both trains and traincrew). - G 2.2.11 Examples of potential benefits are given in Part 6. - G 2.2.12 Stage 6: If the rolling stock on the route complies with the identified and defined rolling stock criteria in RIS-2711-RST, then use of an LDPS such as MU, SP or HST may be appropriate. - G 2.2.13 Stages 7 and 8: The process for determining the most appropriate LDPS is given in 2.3. - G 2.2.14 If an LDPS is not appropriate, then an increase in line speed for all traffic is considered. - G 2.2.15 In all cases, it is good practice to consider if there is a business case for an infrastructure upgrade, either as an LDPS or through an increase in line speed for all traffic.
 The business case sets out the strategic and economic rationale for an intervention with the objective of identifying the correct combination of costs and benefits, to deliver a scheme that represents best value-for-money.
-This takes a holistic approach potentially including: - a) specification and costing of track, signalling or structures interventions; - b) estimation of journey time savings; - c) estimated demand and revenue impacts;
+This takes a holistic approach potentially including: